 I live and work in the rolling hills of Virginia one hour west of Washington, DC.
 I am committed to making objects both artistic and usable.
 I love the metamorphosis of clay from dust to mud to rock via the collaboration of hand, clay, fire, and use.
 In my studio life I engage in a mix of writing, drawing, and making pottery as a means for expression.
 In recent years I have been using more found clays and other raw materials.
 With each cycle of work there are alterations to the approaches used in making and in firing/cooling atmospheres in both our wood-fired anagama and gas-fired kilns.
 Usually working independently—with endless cooperation—I share the studio with my husband and fellow maker, Warren Frederick.

-I will be teaching a 5-day Demo/Workshop at the Alison Palmer Studio in South Kent, Connecticut, in Fall 2023, date not yet set.
+I enjoyed teaching a 5-day Demo/Workshop at the Alison Palmer Studio in South Kent, Connecticut, in October (2023).

 Woodfire NC 2022 at STARworks in Star, NC happened in May 2022.
 I organized a panel called The Thread You Follow with Linda Christianson, Naomi Dalglish and Lindsay Oesterritter.
+Part of our discussion can be heard on the Red Clay Rambler interview mentioned above.
 I also installed and am continuing to exhibit the painted panels I made using North Carolina clays during my short winter residency at STARworks.